 Book Page – Coral ( Colour) – Zig Zag – Tree

-The first thing I’ve been dong to cover the card is adding a a craft sheet of coral paper, that was the first prompt done.
-I covered the book pages with skeleton leaves to book pages and then inked them.
+Step one, to cover the card is adding a a craft sheet of coral paper, that was the first prompt done then the book pages with skeleton leaves glued on and then inked them.
 They make a perfect tree.

-Now, zig zag, there’s alway sone that throws me. this was it.
+Now, zig zag, there’s always one that throws me. this was it.
 Zig Zag, ribbon? stencil? drawn shapes?
 My nan used to use pinking shears – that was it.
-The cut wasn’t that good so backed the card with the green to contrast with the Coral.
+The cut wasn’t that good and backed the card with the green to contrast with the Coral.

 Extras, the sun, cloth and flowers with twinkles stud on the make them Sparkle.